ColinEberhardt/running-report-card/README.md

 # Running Report Card

-Creates a narrative report card from Strava user's running data
+Creates a narrative report card from Strava user's running data.

+ - The service is hosted here, [run-report.com](https://run-report.com/)
+ - You can find more details about this via the blog post, [Creating personalised data stories with GPT-3](https://blog.scottlogic.com/2021/12/08/narrative-dashboard.html)

 ## Development